Hallucination-Resistant Relation Extraction via Dependency-Aware Sentence Simplification and Two-tiered Hierarchical Refinement: Experiments

 \section{Experiments}

-In this section, we present the experimental results of DEPTH on various relation extraction benchmarks\footnote{Code is available at \href{https://github.com/CMACH508/DEPTH}{https://github.com/CMACH508/DEPTH}.}.
-Specifically, our evaluation is designed to answer the following research questions: \begin{itemize}[leftmargin=12pt,topsep=0pt,itemsep=0pt] \item \textbf{Q1}: Can DEPTH accurately determine whether a relation exists between two entities? \item \textbf{Q2}: Does DEPTH contribute to improved extraction performance? \item \textbf{Q3}: Is the learned reward model robust to spurious correlations? \item \textbf{Q4}: Can DEPTH function as a general-purpose relation extraction model that eliminates the need for task-specific training across datasets? \end{itemize}
+In this section, we present the experimental results of DEPTH on various relation extraction benchmarks.
+Specifically, our evaluation is designed to answer the following research questions: \begin{itemize}[leftmargin=12pt,topsep=0pt,itemsep=0pt] \item \textbf{Q1}: Can DEPTH reduce hallucinations when determining whether a relation exists between two entities? \item \textbf{Q2}: Does this reduction in hallucinations contribute to improved overall extraction performance? \item \textbf{Q3}: Is the learned reward model robust to spurious correlations? \item \textbf{Q4}: Can DEPTH function as a general-purpose relation extraction model that eliminates the need for task-specific training across datasets? \end{itemize}